show “what there is” i.e. natural features such as rivers, lakes, woods and cultural features such as roads, railways and buildings.

 Digimap allows you to annotate maps, and also provides raw data download facilities for use in CAD, GIS or other systems to create visual representations of your research or illustrate plans.

-Find out more at the EDINA Digimap Resource Centre (available after log in) and on their YouTube channel.
+Find out more at the Digimap Help Centre and on their YouTube channel.

 If you download data and need help with the wording for the copyright statement look here.